 Curious about why Yamaha HS5 is the ideal studio monitor for home studios?
 Here are some reasons:

-- With various detail settings, you can adjust the response controls to any room’s acoustic design.
+- You can adjust the response controls to any room’s acoustic design with various detail settings.
 So, you don’t have to worry about fixing your home studio to get the best sound quality.

 - Installation is also quick and easy with the mounting points and screws in the small unit itself.
 With this setup, you can attach the Yamaha HS5 at the sweet spot of ANY studio setup, may it be the wall, ceiling, or baton brackets.

-On top of these exceptional benefits, you can also say goodbye to nuances in the overall mix.
+On top of these exceptional benefits, I promise that you can also say goodbye to nuances in the overall mix.

 Get the crisp, pure sound quality of your mix WITHOUT any noise or resonance interrupting your audio experience.